Adaptogens and Nervines: Herbs for the Nervous System

 Adaptogens

-Adaptogens are the architects of our nervous system; they help the body adapt to stress, mitigate the harmful effects we can experience from being stressed over long periods of time, and help us restore our balance.
+Adaptogens are the architects of our nervous system; they help the body adapt to stress, and mitigate the harmful effects we can experience from being stressed over long periods of time.

 They work by regulating the body's stress response systems, particularly the hypothalamic-pituitary-adrenal (HPA) axis and the sympathoadrenal system, which are central to our body's response to stress.